-Me: Don’t worry, Nicol, we’ve tried to make sense of it for the last thirty years.
+Me: Don’t worry, Nicol, fans have tried to make sense of that for the last 30 years.

 Nicol: Can I go to bed now?

 Sue: Whatever.
-It’s not rocket science, you know!
+It isn’t rocket science, you know!

-Deep inside the Tower, the Third Doctor encounters some very familiar faces.
-Well, sort of.
+Deep inside the Tower, the Third Doctor encounters some very familiar faces indeed.
+Well, sort of…

-The First Doctor pauses to give Tegan a quick pep talk:
+The First Doctor gives Tegan a quick pep talk.

 Sue: Why is Zoe dressed in bubble wrap?